eficode-academy/git-katas/basic-stash/README.md

 1. what does the stash list look like ?
 1. fix the typos in bug.txt on master and commit your changes.
 1. now to get back to your work, apply the stash to master.
 1. what work do you have in the working directory?  what work do you have staged ?
 1. what does the commit log look like ?
 1. what does the stash list look like ?
+1. commit the changes to master
+1. what does the stash list look like ?
+1. we won't need the stash anymore. drop it.
+1. what does the stash list look like ?
+1. what does the commit log look like ?

 ## Useful commands
 - `git status`